korabieka/chat/readme.md

 # Requirements

-Assume that you don't have php7,sqlite and nginx on your machine
+Assume that you don't have php7 and nginx on your machine

-1- install docker for your OS .
+1- Install docker and docker compose for your OS .

-2- install composer .
+2- Install composer .

 # Install instructions

-1- run the following commands for docker `cd docker` then `sudo docker-compose up`
+1- Run the following commands for docker `cd docker` then `sudo docker-compose up`

 2- `sudo docker ps` to check if our images are up or not